FailAcademy/learning/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 # What Is React Native?

-React Native is an open-source (BSD-licensed) framework developed by Facebook.
+React Native is an open-source (BSD-licensed) library developed by Facebook.

 It uses the same fundamental UI building blocks as regular iOS and Android apps, but we get to **use JS and React to build truly native mobile apps** (instead of Objective-C, Swift, or Java).